team113sanger/Postzygotic_NFATC1_mosaic_cherry_angioma/documentation/Tabula_sapiens_NFATC1_exp_analysis.md

 ```

 ### Datasets used
-All the analysis were perfomed using the Tabula Sapiens dataset.
+All the analysis were performed using the Tabula Sapiens dataset.
 The following datasets were used:
 - **Tabula Sapiens - endothelial cells from different tissues dataset**: This dataset contains single-cell RNA sequencing data from various tissues and cell types.
 It can be downloaded from the [Tabula Sapiens website](https://tabula-sapiens.sf.czbiohub.org/) with dataset ID `4676160f-b0f6-4dea-a104-c2ef86c74674`.
 The dataset can be accessed directly using the following URL: [4676160f-b0f6-4dea-a104-c2ef86c74674.rds](https://datasets.cellxgene.cziscience.com/4676160f-b0f6-4dea-a104-c2ef86c74674.rds).
 - **Tabula Sapiens Skin dataset**: This dataset contains single-cell RNA sequencing data from skin tissue.
 It can be downloaded from the [Tabula Sapiens website](https://tabula-sapiens.sf.czbiohub.org/) with dataset ID `9405995f-b1c6-485c-8cc9-b80b9e870057`.
 The dataset can be accessed directly using the following URL: [9405995f-b1c6-485c-8cc9-b80b9e870057.rds](https://datasets.cellxgene.cziscience.com/9405995f-b1c6-485c-8cc9-b80b9e870057.rds).